Douglas County businesses resume some operations

 "It is scary when volume slows down," Smith said.

-He says potential buyers cannot check things like the foundation or really see things up close -- until Monday.
+He said potential buyers cannot check things like the foundation or really see things up close -- until Monday.

 "Not going to lie, we definitely have been looking forward to the 27th of April," Smith said.